LiuXinKe93/git/readme.txt

-git is a distributed version control system git is free sofeware distributed under the GPL
+git is a distributed version control system git is free sofeware distributed under the GPLhhh